eclipse-hono/hono/site/content/getting-started.md

 Eclipse Hono&trade; consists of a set of micro services provided as Docker images.
 You can either build the Docker images yourself from the source code or you can run Hono by means of the pre-built Docker images available from our [Docker Hub repositories](https://hub.docker.com/u/eclipse/).

-This guide will walk you through building the images and example code from source, starting a Hono instance on your local computer and interacting with Hono via its REST adapter.
+This guide will walk you through building the images and example code from source, starting a Hono instance on your local computer and interacting with Hono via its HTTP adapter.

 ## Prerequisites